We are making mindfulness and compassion necessities for today's leaders.

 Founder & Chief Executive Officer

 When I was climbing the corporate ladder, I had a crystal clear sense of purpose: get to a place where I could make a real difference.
 By the time I was 29 years old, I was leading strategy for a 900-person health technology company in the Bay Area.
 But in spite of my position — or perhaps because of it — I felt miserable and alone.
 I came to recognize the importance of cultivating connection.
 So after ten years in the business world, I left to study, develop, and test how to deepen connection with others at work, drawing on my background in neuroscience and behavior change.
 As the founder of LTC, I now work with leaders around the world.
-I’ve witnessed how putting connection into practice remarkably improves their wellbeing, sense of purpose, and relationships.
+I’ve witnessed how putting mindfulness and compassion into practice remarkably improves their wellbeing, sense of purpose, and leadership.
 When I’m not working with leaders, I research and test ancient mind training practices, write science fiction and fantasy stories, cook four-course meals with my husband, and travel the world.

 Co-Founder & Chief Growth Officer